-A study on the effect of bed-time brushing on the oral bacterial counts using quantitative PCR method
+A study on the effect of bed-time brushing on oral bacterial counts using the quantitative PCR method.

 Everybody knows brushing the teeth is good for oral hygiene.
 However, not everyone is aware that during night sleep when saliva does not do flushing action, bacteria grows a lot and causes heavy damage not only to teeth (periodontitis or gum disease) but also play a role in causing some deadly diseases like heart disease, cancer, diabetes, etc.

 Mid-night snackers and those who eat sweets and starchy food at dinner, do not know how much bacteria grows in their mouth if they ignore brushing their teeth.

 My hypothesis is that about 50% decrease in the bacterial count will be observed upon bedtime brushing.

 10 volunteers were asked to eat candy at night and go to bed with and without brushing the teeth.

 A quantitative Polymerase Chain Reaction (qPCR) analysis was done to measure the bacterial count in the morning saliva after eating a sweet in the previous night and going to bed with and without brushing teeth.